Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Numerical simulation

 We adopt the same turbulence driving method as detailed in \cite{nattila2024}.
-The plasma is initialized with a uniform magnetic field $\bm{B_0}$, and the turbulent magnetic fluctuation is continuously driven such that $\bm{B}=B_0\hat{z}+\delta \bm{B}$ where $\delta\bm{B}$ is the fluctuating magnetic field in the direction perpendicular to the mean field.
-The turbulence driving scale $\ell_0$ is equal to the box size.
+The plasma is initialized with a uniform magnetic field $\bm{B_0}$, and the turbulent magnetic fluctuation is continuously driven such that the total magnetic field is $\bm{B}=B_0\hat{z}+\delta \bm{B}$, where $\delta\bm{B}$ is the driven magnetic fluctuation in the direction perpendicular to the mean field, with the strength $\delta B\sim B_0$.
+The turbulence driving scale $\ell_0$ is set to be equal to the box size to maximize the turbulence inertial range.

 Fig.~\ref{fig:Ek_B} presents the time-evolving magnetic energy spectrum.
-We find that within $t\approx2\ell_0/c$, the energy spectrum gradually approaches the Kolmogorov spectrum ($\sim k^{-5/3}$).
-We stop the run before the magnetic energy spectrum significantly steepens due to the dissipation into the thermal and kinetic energies of particles.
+We find that over $t\approx2\ell_0/c$, the energy spectrum gradually approaches the Kolmogorov spectrum ($\sim k^{-5/3}$) expected for a turbulent cascade.
+At later times, some spectral flattening is seen near wavenumbers $k=1-2$.
+This low-k spread might be related to the anisotropy in driving, and further work is needed for its explanation.
+We stop the run before the magnetic energy spectrum significantly steepens due to the dissipation of magnetic fluctuation energy into the thermal and kinetic energies of particles.
 Fig.~\ref{fig:box_3d_b} shows the magnetic field strength distribution at an intermediate time $t=1.4\ell_0/c$.
-Turbulence induces magnetic field strength fluctuations, naturally giving rise to magnetic mirrors.
+Turbulence induces fluctuations in magnetic field strength, naturally giving rise to magnetic mirrors.

 The total number of particles in the simulation is $\approx 2\times 10^{9}$.
-We track an ensemble of $3\times10^4$ particles randomly selected to study their acceleration.
-We measure quantities such as the particle Lorentz factor ($\gamma_e$), parallel ($p_\parallel$) and perpendicular ($p_\perp$) components of momentum, $r_L (= p_\perp/e B$), $\mu$, and the local electric and magnetic fields.
-We perform a Lorentz transformation of the electromagnetic fields and particle momenta to boost them to the drift velocity frame \citep{ Comisso:2019frj, Wong:2019dog, Bresci_2022}.
-This allows us to focus on the acceleration process in the local comoving frame of plasma (see Appendix \ref{app:drift}).
-Through this paper, primed quantities refer to those measured in the comoving frame, while unprimed quantities refer to those in the laboratory frame.
+We track an ensemble of $10^4$ particles randomly selected to study their acceleration.
+This sample size is sufficient for us to achieve statistically significant and convergent results.
+We measure quantities including the particle Lorentz factor ($\gamma_e$), parallel ($p_\parallel$) and perpendicular ($p_\perp$) components of momentum, $r_L (= p_\perp/e B$), $\mu$, and the local electric and magnetic fields.
+We also perform a Lorentz transformation to boost the quantities to the frame moving with the $\bm{E}\times\bm{B}$ drift velocity (see Appendix \ref{app:drift}).
+This allows us to remove the energy oscillations associated with particle gyrations seen in the laboratory frame \citep{ Comisso:2019frj, Wong:2019dog, Bresci_2022}.
+Through this paper, primed quantities refer to those measured in the drift velocity frames, while unprimed quantities refer to those in the laboratory frame.